Seraphli/story_writer_repo/Other/Mini-game score in pysc2.md

 56

 DefeatZerglingsAndBanelings
-234 (After three runs the game get stuck, and the game would generate new enemies) (This game will get stuck after eliminate all enemies)
+234 (After three runs the game get stuck, and the game wouldn't generate new enemies) (This game will get stuck after eliminate all enemies)

 FindAndDefeatZerglings